Brandtweary/Cymbiont/README.md

    - **Not recommended**

 You should run `sudo ./scripts/setup_restricted_user.sh` to create the necessary restricted users and set up filesystem ACLs for OS-level isolation.

+**Note:** Restricted user setup is not currently supported on Windows.
+While command validation remains active on Windows, there is no backup OS-level isolation.
+Docker containerization support is planned for future releases to provide proper cross-platform isolation.

 ## Testing